Welcome to the Pharmacy Implementation Resources page!

 We have many resources available to help you get started with implementing patient-centered labels.

 Educate your staff on the importance of patient-centered labels by reviewing this toolkit.
 This has been created to help them better understand the project and the “why” behind the importance of patient-centered labels.
 It contains a video and other resources, as well as a short survey.
-At the end is a Certificate of Completion you can sign for those who reviewed this toolkit.

 3. Additional Resources: